breskeby/indexing-metrics-collector/README.md

 [//]: # (- [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.)

 <!-- Plugin description -->
-Allows gathering project scanning & indexing statistics for further analysis by ingesting them into an [elasticsearch](https://www.elastic.co/elasticsearch/elasticsearch) cluster.
+Allows gathering [IntelliJ IDEA](https://www.jetbrains.com/idea/) project scanning & indexing statistics for further analysis by ingesting them into an [elasticsearch](https://www.elastic.co/elasticsearch/elasticsearch) cluster.

 * [Project Home](https://github.com/breskeby/indexing-stats-collector)
 * [Issue Tracker](https://github.com/breskeby/indexing-stats-collector/issues)

 <!-- Plugin description end -->

-This idea plugin gives developer teams the chance to analyse how much time IDEA users spent on indexing their projects.
+This [IntelliJ IDEA](https://www.jetbrains.com/idea/) plugin gives developer teams the chance to analyse how much time they spent on indexing their projects.
-The plugin captures indexing events occured in IDEA and pushes them into an elasticsearch cluster for further analyzise.
+The plugin captures indexing events occurred in IDEA and pushes them into an [elasticsearch](https://www.elastic.co/elasticsearch/elasticsearch)  cluster for further analyzise.

 The captured data per indexing event includes